 Antarctic Temperature and CO2 history from ice core analyses.
 Note the amazing rhythmical similarities of the four cycles, which indicate the very strong solar-orbital influences on Earth's climate.
 Since Earth's CO2 level do not drive the solar-orbital cycles, your can see why many scientists doubt the currently popular "CO2 CAUSES harmful global warming" argument.
 On the other hand, an increase in CO2 may provide some slight positive feedback (support) to a warming Earth, but the magnitude or even the direction of positive or negative feedback is still being debated.

 Myth: The graph by Mann, et al., the so-called "hockey stick" used in the 2001 Intergovernmental Panel on Climate Change (IPCC) report, showing 1,000 years of stable temperatures until the twentieth century when the temperatures rose rapidly after humans began putting large quantities of CO2 in to the atmosphere, proved that CO2 has caused global warming.

-Fact: Later the IPCC minimized the validity of the Mann graph, since Mann left out data that showed the climate had varied considerably over the past 1,000 years before humans had introduced significant amounts of CO2 into the atmosphere.
+Fact: Later the IPCC removed the Mann graph, since Mann left out data that showed the climate had varied considerably over the past 1,000 years before humans had introduced significant amounts of CO2 into the atmosphere.